New London Orchestra: 1990s

+Founded in 1988, the revived New London Orchestra (NLO) has specialised in rarely heard late 19th and 20th century repertoire.
+It is based in London.
+With Ronald Corp as Artistic Director the Orchestra has helped to bring the music of Martinů and other neglected composers to a wider audience, and also to re-establish the popularity of British Light Music through a series of recordings on the independent label Hyperion Records.
+As well as Martinů, whose music was programmed in every concert from the Orchestra's launch until his centenary in 1990, there have been performances of music by Ibert, Milhaud, Kabalevsky, Honegger, Roussel and Sibelius.

-The NLO played at four Proms in the 1990s: the first was in 1991 at an all-Prokofiev 'Children's Prom' (8 September); the second in 1995 for a 'Young Person's Concert' with music from six countries (27 August); a Prom of Russian and American music in 1998 (31 August); and an all-French programme the following year (29 August).
+The NLO played at four BBC Proms in the 1990s: the first was in 1991 at an all-Prokofiev 'Children's Prom' (8 September); the second in 1995 for a 'Young Person's Concert' with music from six countries (27 August); a Prom of Russian and American music in 1998 (31 August); and an all-French programme the following year (29 August).

 On 23 November 1991 the Orchestra presented the London première of the Swiss composer, Frank Martin's Requiem at the Royal Festival Hall as part of 'Swiss Fest 700'.

 In 1995 at St. John's, Smith Square it gave a series of concerts called 'London Firsts', each of which included London premières of works such as Rodrigo's Tres Viejos Aires de Danza (16 March), Antonín Tučapský's Violin Concerto, Roger Steptoe's Flute Concerto (18 May), Naji Hakim's Saul of Tarsus (29 June), Malcolm Arnold's Recorder Concerto (2 December) and the world concert première of Frederick Delius's Idylle de Printemps (2 November).

 A 'British Concerto Series' followed in 1996 with, for example, Gavin Bryars' Cello Concerto 'Farewell to Philosophy' on 30 October, as did an 'American Connections' series including music by Copland, Bloch, Piston, Kurt Weill and Bernstein, among others.